Hello PyTorch with Job API

 Feel free to refer to the detailed documentation at any point to learn more about the specifics of NVIDIA FLARE.

-We recommend you first finish the Hello FedAvg with NumPy exercise since it introduces the federated learning concepts of NVIDIA FLARE.
+We recommend you first finish the Hello NumPy exercise since it introduces the federated learning concepts of NVIDIA FLARE.

 Make sure you have an environment with NVIDIA FLARE installed.

-You can follow Getting Started on the general concept of setting up a Python virtual environment (the recommended environment) and how to install NVIDIA FLARE.
+You can follow Quick Start Series on the general concept of setting up a Python virtual environment (the recommended environment) and how to install NVIDIA FLARE.

 Introduction